 Tips for having a successful sober month

-- Put in writing.
+- Put it in writing.
 If you desire to reduce or stop drinking, make a list of all the reasons this is a good idea — improving your relationships, getting back into shape, spending less time being hungover or ill, etc.

 - Think about your habits that lead to drinking.
 If it’s your habit to grab a quick drink at your favorite bar on the way home, consider going a different route.
 You might also want to think about planning an activity for immediately after work such as working out.